goftpd/goftpd/README.md

 If you don't want to edit the conf, then:

-`mkdir site/data`
+`mkdir site/data && mkdir site/config`

 Create some self signed certs (feature to autogen this will be added):

-`openssl req -x509 -newkey rsa:4096 -keyout site/key.pem -out site/cert.pem -days 365 -nodes`
+`openssl req -x509 -newkey rsa:4096 -keyout site/config/key.pem -out site/config/cert.pem -days 365 -nodes`

 Then run it:

-`go run main.go adduser -c site/goftpd.conf -u goftpd -p ohemgeedontusethis` `go run main.go run -c site/goftpd.conf`
+`go run main.go adduser -u goftpd -p ohemgeedontusethis` `go run main.go run`

 Congratulations, you are now a hacker.